smnspz/recensioni-musica-backend/README.md

 ```

+### TODO

+- Add endpoint to retrieve all reviews of a certain user
+- Add possibilty to soft delete review (makes it unpublished)
+- Change prisma schema and make review published field default to true

 Make sure you fill out the `.env.example` before running `npm run dev`, otherwise Prisma will not find the database connection string.

 ## Authors